agile-ts/documentation/docs/quick_start/React.md

 Therefore, we have created a Live Example, where we can see a [State](../packages/core/features/state/Introduction.md) in action.
 The sample project we'll look at is a small counter that lets us increase a number as we click the 'Update State' button.
 It may not be fascinating, but it shows all the essential pieces of a React + AgileTs application in action.
-After we have tried the live example a bit, we recommend giving the [Important Code Snippets](#important-code-snippets-1) below a look to better understand the different parts used in the example.
+After playing a bit with the live example, we recommend taking a look at the [Important Code Snippets Section](#important-code-snippets-1) below, where important code snippets related to AgileTs are described in more detail.
 In case you have any further questions, don't hesitate to join our [Community Discord](https://discord.gg/T9GzreAwPH).
 ```tsx live
 // 1️⃣ Create Instance of AgileTs